brianstinehart/aroworkshop/_entries/02-01 create cluster.md

 ### Access your Azure Red Hat OpenShift Cluster

-We'll start by getting into our individual clusters.
+We'll start by getting into our cluster.

 ## Connect to the cluster